sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes
 - [ ] (2:00?) make it so terminals never disconnects/hangs
 - [ ] (0:30?) %load a.sage ---> goes BOOOM (see support).
-- [ ] (0:15?) snap/ui: search should be disabled when browsing snapshots
 - [ ] (0:30?)
 Still some mathjax + markdown issues... e.g., This doesn't work
     %md
     $$\{ foo \}$$